regnarg/bc/text/mdsync.md

 Now we would like to estimate the number of communication rounds.
 If the algorithm were implemented as described in algorithm \ref{recon1}, each visited vertex would cost us one round.
-However, the algorithm can be easily modified to use a breadth-first traversal of the trie instead of recursive depth-first traversal.
-Then we can send digests from all active vertices on a given level in a single round.
-This modification is shown as algorithm \ref{recon1b}.
+However, the algorithm can be easily modified to perform a breadth-first traversal of the original recursion tree.
+Then we can send digests from all active vertices on a given level in a single round and the number of rounds needed is exactly the depth of the recursion tree.

+This modification
+is shown as algorithm \ref{alg:recon1b}.
 It should be easy to see that this algorithm straightforwardly maps to the original.

 \begin{algorithm}